zerynth/docs/docs/reference/guide/docs/vhal.md

 **`PIN_CLASS_ID(vpin)`**

-Returns a byte representing the index of the physical pin corresponding to vpin
+Returns a byte representing the index of the physical pin corresponding to vpin.

 **`PIN_CLASS_DATA0(vpin)`**
-Returns a byte representing the first byte of info about vpin
+Returns a byte representing the first byte of info about vpin.

 **`PIN_CLASS_DATA1(vpin)`**
-Returns a byte representing the second byte of info about vpin
+Returns a byte representing the second byte of info about vpin.

 **`PIN_CLASS_DATA2(vpin)`**
-Returns a byte representing the third byte of info about vpin
+Returns a byte representing the third byte of info about vpin.

 The meaning of the three bytes of info depends on the actual porting; usually they contain configuration values to correctly setup the peripheral.